kianheus/PDM_Project_Group_28/README.md

 conda env create -f environment.yml
 ```

 *Warning: Please ensure that the relevant python executable runs on a dedicated GPU (if available).
-If run on the CPU or with integrated GPU, the simulation will not run realtime.*
+If run on the CPU or with integrated GPU, the simulation will not run realtime.
+For windows users using NVIDIA GPU, this can be done with the NVIDIA control panel*

 ## Executing program
 #### Running the program